 Networks are an exciting way for students to build communities of under-represented groups and create change through collective action.
-They are a platform to lead campaigns to represent students that identify with the Network and bring positive change, with support of the SU.
-Joining a network will enable you to be better represented within the university, meet students in a similar situation, empower you to campaign for change and ultimately lead to an improved student experience.
-We are open to networks for any under-represented groups of students, but we already have a range of networks up and running which you can see here.
+Each network is led by a Part-Time Elected Officer who will collect your feedback, lobbying the uni accordingly.
+Joining a network will enable you to be better represented within the university, meet students in a similar situation and ultimately lead to an improved student experience.

-Societies are more of a platform by which students can socialise, whereas networks are all about under-represented groups of students coming together to create change.
-Network sare also only open to students who identify with that group, which makes them a safe place to share experiences and opinions.
+Please note that networks are only open to students who identify with that group, making them a safe place to share experiences and opinions.